GLOBAL MARKETS-Global stocks rise and dollar falls, with focus on Fed and China

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Harry Robertson and Scott Murdoch; Editing by Edwina, Bradley Perrett and Simon Cameron-Moore)
+(Reporting by Harry Robertson and Scott Murdoch; Editing by Edwina, Bradley Perrett, Simon Cameron-Moore and Ken Ferris)

 ((Harry.Robertson@thomsonreuters.com; Scott.Murdoch@thomsonreuters.com;))